Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2019/README.md

 It will often make sense to combine multiple models within a single application infrastructure.
 An online store might, for instance, purchase one or two instances to cover its normal customer demand but also allow autoscaling to automatically launch on-demand instances during periods of unusually high demand.

 __Instance Lifecycle__
-A stopped instance that had been using a nonpersistent public IP address will most likely be assigned a different address when it's restarted.
+A stopped instance that had been using a non-persistent public IP address will most likely be assigned a different address when it's restarted.
 If you need a predictable IP address that can survive restart, allocate an Elastic IP address and associate it with your instance.

 __Resource Tags__
 The best way to keep track of your resources when they become many is by establishing a consistent naming convention and applying it to tags.
 For example, the key of the tag may represent the resource's environment and the value will then represent what the resource is.
-Like this:
+For example:

 | Key               | Value           |
 |-------------------|-----------------|